qrzn23/min/wip/magick/content.md

 There is no need to instruct a Babe thus born, for in the Abyss it was purified of every poison of personality; its ascent to the highest is assured, in its season, and it hath no need of seasons for it is conscious that all conditions are no more than forms of its infancy.

-Such is a brief account, adapted as far as may be to the average aspirant to Adeptship, or Attainment, or Initiation, or Mastership, or Union with God, or Spiritual Development, or Mahatmaship, or Freedom, or Occult Knowledge, or whatever he may call his inmost need of Truth, of our Order of A.·.A.·.
+Such is a brief account, adapted as far as may be to the average aspirant to Adeptship, or Attainment, or Initiation, or Mastership, or Union with God, or Spiritual Development, or Mahatmaship, or Freedom, or Occult Knowledge, or whatever he may call his inmost need of Truth, of our Order of A∴A∴

-It is designed principally to awake interest in the possibilites of human progress, and to proclaim the principles of the A.·.A.·.
+It is designed principally to awake interest in the possibilites of human progress, and to proclaim the principles of the A∴A∴

 The outline given of the several successive steps is exact; the two crises — the Angel and the Abyss — are necessary features in every career.
 The other tasks are not always accomplished in the order given here; one man, for example, may acquire many of the qualites peculiar to the Adeptus Major, and yet lack some of those proper to the Practicus.^[The natural talents of individuals difFer very widely.
 The late Sir Richard Jebb, one of the greatest classical schoiars of modern times, was so inferior to the average mediocrity in mathematics, that despite repeated efforts he could not pass the “little go” at Cambridge — which the dullest minds can usually do.
 He was so deeply esteemed for his classes that a special “Grace” was placeted so as to admit him to matriculation.
 Similarly a brilliant Exorcist might be an incompetent Diviner.
-In such a case the A.·.A.·. would refuse to swerve from Its system; the Aspirant wouid be compelled to remain at the Barrier until he succeeded in breaking it down, though a new incarnation were necessary to permit him to do so.
+In such a case the A∴A∴ would refuse to swerve from Its system; the Aspirant wouid be compelled to remain at the Barrier until he succeeded in breaking it down, though a new incarnation were necessary to permit him to do so.
 But no technical failure of any kind soever could necessarily prevent him from accomplishing the Two Critical Tasks, since the fact of his incarnation itself proves that he has taken the Oath which entitled him to attain to the Knowledge and Conversation of his Holy Guardian Angel, and the annihilation of this Ego.
 One might therefore be an Adeptus Minor or even a Magister Templi, in essence, though refused official recognition by the A A as a Zelator owing to (say) a nervous defect which prevented him from acquiring a Posture which was “steady and easy” as required by the Task of that grade.]
 But the System here given shows the correct order of events, as they are arranged in Nature; and in no case is it safe for a man to neglect to master any single detail, however dreary and distasteful it may seem.
 It often does so, indeedj that only insists on the necessity of dealing with it.
 The dislike and contempt for it bear witness to a weakness and incom- pleteness in the nature which disowns it; that particular gap in one’s defences may admit the enemy at the very turning-point of some battle.
 Worse, one were shamed for ever if one's inferior should happen to ask for advice and aid on that subject and one were to fall in service to him!
 His failure — one’s own fallure also!
 No step, however well won for oneself, till he is ready for his own advance!

-Every Member of the A.·.A.·. must be armed at all points, and expert with every weapon.
+Every Member of the A∴A∴ must be armed at all points, and expert with every weapon.
 The examinations in every Grade are strict and severe; no loose or vague answers are accepted.
 In intellectual questions, the candidate must display no less mastery of his subject than if he were entered in the “final” for Doctor of Science or Law at a first class University.

 In examination of physical practices, there is a standardised test.
 In Asana, for instance, the candidate must remain motionless for a given time, his success being gauged by poising on his head a cup filled with water to the brim; if he spill one drop, he is rejected.